evolvingweb/chef-deploy-drupal/dev-notes.md

-To test/debug the cookbook with Test-Kitchen, which simply runs the minitest test cases defined at `files/default/test/*_test.rb`, you first need to install [Vagrant](http://downloads.vagrantup.com/) (look at note on Vagrant versions below).
+To test/debug the cookbook with Test-Kitchen, which simply runs the minitest test cases defined at `files/default/test/*_test.rb`, you first need to install [Vagrant](http://downloads.vagrantup.com/) (look at note on Vagrant versions above).
 The rest is straightforward:

 ``` bash
 git clone https://github.com/amirkdv/chef-deploy-drupal.git